Mediterranean Kale & Farro Salad

 5 from 37 votes

-Mediterranean Kale & Farro Salad - Tangy goat cheese, juicy tomatoes, fresh kale and lemon dressing come together for the perfect warm or cold farro salad!
+This Mediterranean Kale Farro Salad has goat cheese, tomatoes, fresh kale, and lemon dressing, for a warm or cold farro salad!

 This post may contain affiliate links.
 Please read our disclosure policy.